evhub/rabbit/README.md

 ```
 { x = 1 }			# Will create a class whose only variable, x, is set to 1
 						# Note that this will only work if x is not currently set to 1--if it is, Rabbit won't detect any change, and you'll end up with an empty class
-{ x = 1 ;; y = 2 }	# Because the interior of a class is just treated as a command, command seperators can be used to define multiple items inside of a class
+{ x = 1 ;; y = 2 }	# Because the interior of a class is just treated as a command, command separators can be used to define multiple items inside of a class
 { f(x) = x }		# That also means that functions can be defined within classes just the same as if they were being defined at the top level
 ```